 Background and activities

-I am a postdoctoral fellow at the Department for Interdisciplinary Studies of Culture with the project "A Pedagogy of Unlearning: Feminist Pedagogy in Gender Studies Education."
+I am a postdoctoral fellow and trained micro-phenomenologist at the Department for Interdisciplinary Studies of Culture with the project "A Pedagogy of Unlearning: Feminist Pedagogy in Gender Studies Education."
 In addition, I am also associated with the following projects:

 GenderHub (Project Leader)